danniliustat/bigcare/README.md

 - **Data**: This folder includes the necessary data files, including the toy example datasets, case study data, and the corresponding results.
 We will read data and write outputs to this folder.

-- **Tools**: This folder contains programs that we will use in our course.
+- **Tools**: This folder contains installation packages for other programs that we will use in our course.
-  - T The installation packages for these tools can be found in this folder.